PEGA LAWSUIT: The Law Offices of Vincent Wong Notify Investors of a Class Action Lawsuit Involving Pegasystems Inc.

-New York, New York--(Newsfile Corp. - May 27, 2022) - The Law Offices of Vincent Wong announce that a class action lawsuit has commenced in the on behalf of investors who purchased Pegasystems Inc. ("PEGA") PEGA .
-This lawsuit is on behalf of all persons and entities that purchased PEGA common stock between May 29, 2020 and May 9, 2022, inclusive.
+New York, New York--(Newsfile Corp. - June 13, 2022) - The Law Offices of Vincent Wong announce that a class action lawsuit has commenced in the on behalf of investors who purchased Pegasystems Inc. ("PEGA") PEGA .
+This lawsuit is on behalf of all persons and entities that purchased PEGA common stock between May 29, 2020 and May 9, 2022, inclusive..

 If you suffered a loss, contact us at the link below.
 There is no cost or obligation to you.